Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: The deterministic rate equation

+Note that the case for $\epsilon>0$ can be understood in terms of position shift of a fixed point, starting from $\epsilon=0$ cases.
+Starting from the case (ii), turning on non-zero $\epsilon$ shifts the position of the unstable fixed point $x_-=0$ to an unphysical value of $x_-<0$, leaving only the non-zero stable fixed point $x_+$ in the physical region, leading to the case (i).
+If we start from the case (iii), the position of the unique stable fixed point $x_+=0$ is shifted to $x_+>0$ by turning on non-zero $\epsilon$, again leading to the case (i).
+The position shift of the fixed point at $x=0$ by the baseline production and the stochastic noise will be discussed again later (Section ~\ref{pos}), where we will show that their effects are opposite to each other.

-we find that if $\tilde a < b \tilde r$ so that $x_0=0$ is the unique stable fixed point, then $H(x_0) < 0$ and consequently $x_0$ is a stable fixed point.
-On the other hand, if $\tilde a > b \tilde r$ so that there is an additional fixed point $x_1=\tilde a/b-\tilde r$, $H(x_0) > 0$ and $H(x_1)<0$ so that $x_0$ is an unstable fixed point and $x_1$ is a stable fixed point.
-The latter case is of interest in this work, and from here on, we will always assume that $\tilde a > b \tilde r$.
-Because $x_1$ is the unique stable fixed point in this case, the deterministic rate equation predicts that $x \to x_1$ in the limit of $t \to \infty$, even if the initial value of $x$ was close to $x_0$.
-This seems to suggest that in the context of the stochastic dynamics, the stationary solution should be concentrated around $x_1$ if the magnitude of the stochastic noise is sufficiently small.
-In fact, as will be shown next, the features of the stationary solution is quite the {\it opposite}: The probability is concentrated at $x_0$ which was predicted to be an unstable fixed point, and the stable fixed point $x_1$ is completely erased from the stationary solution.
+The case of $\epsilon=0$ and $\tilde a/b > \tilde r$ is of much interest, because the features of the stationary distribution obtained from the stochastic equation is quite the opposite to the picture offered by the deterministic rate equation.
+Because $x_+$ is the unique stable fixed point of the deterministic rate equation, $x \to x_+$ in the limit of $t \to \infty$, even if the initial value of $x$ was close to $x=0$.
+This seems to suggest that in the context of the stochastic dynamics, the stationary distribution should have a peak near $x_+$.
+However, as will be shown next, the stationary distribution is concentrated at $x=0$ which was predicted to be an unstable fixed point, and has vanishing probability at the stable fixed point.
+We will see that introducing a nonzero value of $\epsilon$ ameliorates this effect, but as long as its value is sufficiently small, the probability distribution is still dominated by $x=0$.

-\subsection{Chemical Master Equation}
+\section{Chemical Master Equation}

 There are two sources of stochastic noise: The fluctuation of the protein numbers, and the fluctuation between the bound and unbound states of the DNA~\footnote{The latter can also be considered as the fluctuation in the molecule numbers, the number of unbound(bound) DNA molecule fluctuating between 0 and 1. }.
 To fully incorporate the effects of these fluctuations, we should consider the probability $P(m,n,t)$ that the number of free and bound protein molecules are $m (=0,1, \cdots)$ and $n (=0,1)$ at time $t$.
 The chemical master equation describing the time-evolution of $P(m,n,t)$ is